-1. Not only the superficial venous system must be assessed: deep veins of the leg can present a reflux because of spontaneous or post-thrombotic or post-trauma valve damage and/or vein obstruction.

-2. Patients with superficial venous insufficiency and deep venous reflux might be candidate for superficial venous treatment, yet an expert evaluation of the specific case is needed.

-3. A narrowing of the iliac vein is present in more than 50% of the population: a caliber reduction alone is not an indication to treatment per se.

-4. Venous ilio-femoral stenting for obstruction must be performed after specialist careful evaluation and only in patients affected by severe compromission.

-5. Deep venous reflux can be managed by proper elastic compression and, eventually, by superficial reflux treatment.
-Deep venous reflux surgical treatment is to be performed only in highly specialized centers and it's still in need of strong scientific validation.

-6. Popliteal vein dilation must be carefully evaluated by a specialist for surgical treatment or lifelong anticoagulation.

-7. Venous malformations are often underdiagnosed and require expert evaluation, together with at least ultrasound and, potentially, magnetic resonance assessment.

-8. An arterial component inside a venous malformation should always be excluded before designing the treatment strategy.

-9. A pre-operative careful evaluation is mandatory before treatment of veins along the lateral side of the leg since it could represent a venous malformation.

-10. Conservative treatment, mainly by compression, is to be taken into consideration for most asymptomatic lower limb venous malformations, together with a follow up by experts in the specific malformations field.
+- 1. Not only the superficial venous system must be assessed: deep veins of the leg can present a reflux because of spontaneous or post-thrombotic or post-trauma valve damage and/or vein obstruction. - 2.
+Patients with superficial venous insufficiency and deep venous reflux might be candidate for superficial venous treatment, yet an expert evaluation of the specific case is needed. - 3.
+A narrowing of the iliac vein is present in more than 50% of the population: a caliber reduction alone is not an indication to treatment per se.
+Only specialized centers should treat iliac vein stenosis and only after careful evaluation of the risk and benefit. - 4.
+Ilio-femoral venous stenting for obstruction must be performed after specialist careful evaluation and only in patients affected by severe compromission. - 5.
+Deep venous reflux can be managed by proper elastic compression and, eventually, by superficial reflux treatment.
+Deep venous reflux surgical treatment is to be performed only in highly specialized centers and it's still in need of strong scientific validation. - 6.
+Popliteal vein dilation must be carefully evaluated by a specialist for surgical treatment or lifelong anticoagulation or conservative follow up. - 7.
+Venous malformations are often underdiagnosed and require expert evaluation, together with at least ultrasound and, potentially, magnetic resonance assessment. - 8.
+An arterial component inside a venous malformation should always be excluded before designing the treatment strategy. - 9.
+A pre-operative careful evaluation is mandatory before treatment of veins along the lateral side of the leg since they could represent a venous malformation. - 10.
+Conservative treatment, mainly by compression, is to be taken into consideration for most asymptomatic lower limb venous malformations, together with a follow up by experts in the specific malformations field.